Jalle19/eda-modbus-bridge/README.md

 ## Running as a systemd service

-You can use the provided systemd unit to run the software as a daemon
+You can use the provided systemd unit to run the software as a daemon.
+Simply copy the file to `/etc/systemd/system/eda-modbus-bridge.service`, edit it to suit your needs (you'll most likely want to change the user it is being run as) then run `sudo systemctl enable eda-modbus-bridge` to start the service automatically on boot, and finally `sudo systemctl start eda-modbus-bridge` to start the service.

 ## Running as a Home Assistant OS addon